Constituency offices of Sask. Party members who resigned have closed | CBC News

 Opposition wants byelections to fill seats of former MLAs who are now running in the federal election

-The constituency offices of former Saskatchewan Party MLAs Corey Tochor (Saskatoon Eastview) and Walter Steinley (Regina Walsh Acres) have closed, leading to the loss of one part-time and two full-time staff positions.
+The constituency offices of former Saskatchewan Party MLAs Corey Tochor (Saskatoon Eastview) and Warren Steinley (Regina Walsh Acres) have closed, leading to the loss of one part-time and two full-time staff positions.

 Both men resigned their seats last week to run as Conservative candidates in the federal election.